David-Haim/concurrencpp/README.md

     Passed result objects are emptied and returned as a vector.
     If begin == end, the function returns immediately with an empty vector.
     Throws std::invalid_argument if any of the passed result objects is empty.
+    Might throw an std::bad_alloc exception if no memory is available.
 */
 template<class iterator_type>
 result<std::vector<typename std::iterator_traits<iterator_type>::value_type>>